jedrichards/grunt-rsync/README.md

 ![npm downloads per month](http://img.shields.io/npm/dm/grunt-rsync.svg?style=flat)
 ![david dependencies](http://img.shields.io/david/jedrichards/grunt-rsync.svg?style=flat)

 A Grunt multitask for accessing the file copying and syncing capabilities of the rsync command line utility.

-Uses the [rsyncwrapper](https://github.com/jedrichards/rsyncwrapper) npm module for the core functionality.
+:warning: Looking for a non-Grunt related simple Node wrapper for rsync?
+Try this repo's parent tool [rsyncwrapper](https://github.com/jedrichards/rsyncwrapper) for the core functionality.

 ### Release notes

+- `2.0.0` Updated to `rsyncwrapper 2.0.0`.
+Updated dev dependencies.
+Tested on Grunt `1.0.1`.
 - `1.0.0` Updated to `rsyncwrapper 1.0.0`.
 Tested on Node `5.3.0`. `grunt` is no longer a peer dependency.
 - `0.6.2` Updated to `rsyncwrapper 0.4.1`.
 - `0.6.0` Updated to `rsyncwrapper 0.4.0`.